-In his book, Ruling the Savage Periphery: Frontier Governance and the Making of the Modern State, George Washington University Associate Professor Benjamin D. Hopkins analyses the governmental mechanisms that made nineteenth-century colonialism and how those systems continue to negatively impact the world today.
+In his book, Ruling the Savage Periphery: Frontier Governance and the Making of the Modern State, George Washington University Associate Professor Benjamin D. Hopkins analyzes the governmental mechanisms that made nineteenth-century colonialism and how those systems continue to negatively impact the world today.

-Hopkins begins by laying out a nuanced definition of “frontier.”
+Hopkins begins by laying out a nuanced definition of frontier.
 In his description, a frontier is not simply a hard border between states.
-Instead, it can take multiple forms ranging from the aforementioned hard border to something more zone-like, a nebulous “borderlands.”
+Instead, it can take multiple forms ranging from the aforementioned hard border to something more zone-like—a nebulous “borderlands.”
 Also, he states that frontiers have a temporal aspect, changing both in physical location (boundaries) and how governing entities managed those areas.

 These ideas combine into Hopkin’s “frontier governmentality,” which he uses to help describe managing frontiers as a “practice.”
-These ideas unite into his primary thesis that understanding frontiers as a practice unlocks new ways to study the history of colonialism and (more importantly) the way historical decisions affected the post-colonial world.
+These ideas unite into his primary thesis that understanding frontiers as a practice unlocks new ways to study the history of colonialism and (more importantly) the way historical decisions affected the postcolonial world.